Ernie Scally

-Ernie Scally (born c.1938) is a former racing cyclist from Scotland, who represented Scotland at the British Empire Games (now Commonwealth Games).
+Ernest Scally (1937 – 24 December 2024) was a Scottish racing cyclist, who represented Scotland at the British Empire Games (now Commonwealth Games).

 Biography

 Scally, born in 1937, was serving his National Service in the Army and riding for the Army Cycle Union when he won the 1958 Nomads 30 miles time trial.
 He was a member of the Glasgow Nightingale Cycling Club and won the 1958 Glasgow District Road Championship.

-Scally won stage 2 of the Tour of Northern Ireland in 1959, defeating Sam Kerr into second place.
+He won stage 2 of the Tour of Northern Ireland in 1959, defeating Sam Kerr into second place.